mcollina/hyperemitter/CONTRIBUTING.md

 - add more tests, unit or performance based.
 - write guides and documentation or proof-read and fix existing ones.
-- work with contributors to create a logo and social media assets.
 - report, find and/or fix bugs.
 - add examples of usage, patterns or integration with other tools.
-- create a static site which feeds from docs and examples

-Like any other repositories there is plenty to be done for people of all skill levels and specialities.
+Like any other repository there is plenty to be done for people of all skill levels and specialities, if you have any questions, simply open an issue on our [Issues Board][].

 ## Obtaining the Source
 In order to obtain the source for HyperEmitter we first suggest you clone it in Github.
 After this